May 13, 2016 | 0 Comments

 Late Nite Catechism celebrates 23 years in Chicago!

-A Chicago original and international hit, LATE NITE CATECHISM turns 23 this month in the city where it all started.
+A Chicago original and international hit, LATE NITE CATECHISM turns 23 in the city where it all started.

 The role of Sister, the wise-cracking, lovable character of LATE NITE CATECHISM, was created by Vicki Quade and Maripat Donovan, both products of the Catholic school system.